Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 Amphipods show interesting host sharing patterns (Figure 8) that reflect on the possible competitive interactions in environments where they may coexist, given limited host space.
 The species *Vibilia viatrix*, *Vibilia propinqua*, *Vibilia armata*, and *Phronima sedentaria* (well-known salp dwellers) show the greatest disparity in host association compared to the rest (Figure 9).
 These species also show a relatively large number of shared host species.

 ![F10](https://github.com/antropoteuthis/phylobio_final_project/raw/master/screenshots/hostdist2.png)
 Figure 10.
 Heatmap of the pairwise distances between gelatinous host species computed from matrix of common inhabitant species (amphipods).
+Color scale: White: 0, Red: 1.

 ![F11](https://github.com/antropoteuthis/phylobio_final_project/raw/master/screenshots/hostMDS.png)
 Figure 11.
 Multidimensional scaling plot for host distance matrix used in Figure 10.

 Hosts show an even more complex association similarity matrix (Figure 10), proportional to the greater number of taxa included.
-The medusae Pelagia noctiluca, *Pandea conica*, and the salp *Salpa aspera* showed the most differentiated amphipod associations (Figure 11).
+The medusae *Pelagia noctiluca*, *Pandea conica*, and the salp *Salpa aspera* showed the most differentiated amphipod associations (Figure 11).

 Bipartite network analysis (bipartite::grouplevel):